gbinal/p-o-d.github.com/metadata-resources.md

 ### Schema Maps

-A breakdown of the data.json schema as [mapped to other related schemas]().
+A breakdown of the data.json schema as [mapped to its pre-existing Data.gov equivalent](data-dot-gov-map)

 ### Use Cases